|

 PROSECCO

-This husky and vigorous plant is characterised by medium large pyramidal bunches, elongated and loosely packed, with grapes of a golden yellow colour when ripe.
+elongated and loosely packed, with grapes of a golden yellow colour when ripe.

 The "Prosecco di Conegliano-Valdobbiadene" expresses its finest qualitative characteristics in a small and narrow strip of land known as Cartizze.

-The Cartizze area spans over a surface of 106.8 hectares (Ha) in the municipality of Valdobbiadene, and it is characterised by plots with particularly clayey soils mainly facing south, hence protected by cold currents yet nicely ventilated.
-These are the characteristics which make it the ideal terroir for the cultivation of Prosecco grapes, which express its uttermost character in this area.
+and it is characterised by plots with particularly clayey soils mainly facing south, hence protected by cold currents yet nicely ventilated.

 |